cjordan/rust-erfa/erfa-sys/README.md

 runtime.

 Static linking can be done in two ways.
-The first is by using the `static` feature when building `erfa-sys`; this compiles `erfa-src` using your own C compiler.
+The first is by using the `static` feature when building `erfa-sys`; this compiles the bundled ERFA source code using your own C compiler.

 The second way to link ERFA statically is by providing a `liberfa.a` library.
 Either the ERFA_STATIC or PKG_CONFIG_ALL_STATIC environment variable need to be